 The Project includes a restoration of the original library building, removal of the existing addition and construction of a new building, landscaping, and stormwater management system.
-The proposed site improvements include the following:
+This project is considered a redevelopment and is anticipated to decrease the overall impervious area by approximately 1,253 square feet.
+Refer to Table 2 for a comparison of the existing and proposed land use for the Site.